Borduria: Appearances in Tintin books

 In King Ottokar's Sceptre, Tintin reads a Syldavian tourist pamphlet that reveals the early history of Syldavia and its relationship with Borduria.
-In 1195, Syldavia was annexed by neighbouring Borduria due to the weakness of King Muskar II, and was under its rule until 1275, when Baron Almaszout drove the Bordurians away and established himself as King Ottokar I. In the later Tintin stories, this ancient rivalry continues with the Bordurians continually trying to invade or undermine Syldavia.
+In 1195, Syldavia was annexed by neighbouring Borduria due to the weakness of King Muskar II, and was under its rule until 1275, when Baron Almaszout drove the Bordurians away and established himself as King Ottokar I. In the later Tintin stories, this ancient rivalry continues, with the Bordurians continually trying to invade or undermine Syldavia.

 The Nazi German Heinkel He 118 used by Hergé to draw his airplane in 1939.
 The Swastika was replaced by another geometrical form.

-King Ottokar's Sceptre (written in 1939 by Hergé) depicts an unsuccessful Bordurian attempt at staging a coup d'état against Syldavia, trying to remove the king and invade the country with the support from Syldavian sympathizers.
-The sceptre is stolen, which would force the King to abdicate, however Tintin returns it in time.
+King Ottokar's Sceptre (written in 1939 by Hergé) depicts an unsuccessful Bordurian attempt to stage a coup d'état against Syldavia by stealing the royal sceptre.
+Without the sceptre, the King will be forced to abdicate, after which the Bordurians intend to invade the country with the support from Syldavian sympathizers.
+Tintin recovers the sceptre and returns it.
 The Bordurians then withdraw their troops 15 miles from the border to prove their peaceful intentions.

-In The Calculus Affair (1956), Borduria is depicted as a stereotypical Eastern Bloc country with its own secret police (ZEP) (led by Colonel Sponsz) and a military dictator, Marshal Kûrvi-Tasch.
+In The Calculus Affair (1956), Professor Calculus is kidnapped by the Bordurians after developing an ultrasonic weapon.
+Borduria is depicted as a stereotypical Eastern Bloc country with its own secret police (ZEP) (led by Colonel Sponsz) and a military dictator, Marshal Kûrvi-Tasch.
 A statue of Kûrvi-Tasch appears in front of a government building, in which he wears a moustache similar to Joseph Stalin's and gives a Nazi-like salute.
-The Bordurian military of this period is depicted as technologically inept—unable to stop a stolen tank commandeered by Tintin and his companions as a result of defective mines and anti-tank guns.
-Professor Calculus is kidnapped by the Bordurians after developing an ultrasonic weapon but is rescued in the end.
+The Bordurian military of this period is depicted as technologically inept.
+Due to defective mines and anti-tank guns, they are unable to stop a stolen tank commandeered by Tintin and his companions, and the Professor is rescued.

-In Tintin and the Picaros (1976), the South American banana republic of San Theodoros, ruled by General Tapioca, has formed an alliance with the Bordurian government, which has sent him military advisors, including Colonel Sponsz.
+In Tintin and the Picaros (1976), Bordurian military advisors, including Colonel Sponsz, arrive in the South American banana republic of San Theodoros, ruled by General Tapioca, to support an alliance between the two countries.
 In an unpublished page drawn by Hergé for this book, a bust of Kûrvi-Tasch can even be seen in the office of a San Theodorean colonel.
 Eventually, Tapioca is deposed by Tintin's friend General Alcazar, and Sponsz is repatriated to Borduria.